iterative/katacoda-scenarios/get-started/stages/08-reproduce-a-pipeline.md

 But as the _content_ of files in `prepared/` directory didn't change, DVC doesn't run `featurize` again.
 DVC checks the actual content of outputs to see whether a stage has to be run or not.

-Congratulations!
-This completes this scenario.
-In the next scenario we'll add more stages and parameters to the pipeline.
-We'll also measure and plot the performance of our work using DVC.

-As a last step, let's save the current state of the project to Git:

-`git status -s`{{execute}}

-`git add data/.gitignore dvc.yaml dvc.lock`{{execute}}

-`git commit -m "Created featurization pipeline"`{{execute}}